 Best premium compact

-- Read our in-depth Sony Cyber-shot RX100 VI review
+- Read our in-depth Sony Cyber-shot RX100 VII review

 Best budget bridge camera

 Relatively long in the tooth it may be, but we described this budget bridge camera as almost perfect on its 2014 launch